Borov666/tai_sg_proxy/README.md

 Notes:

 * Only tested with models claude-2 and cloude-1.3, older ones might work if their API allows to, maybe not.
-* At the moment the stop sequence doesn't work